 See the picture below for an overview of the connections to and from the ProMini Air.
-Which connections used depends on whether the ProMini Air will act as a receiver (Rx) or a transmitter (Tx).
+Which connections you use depends on whether the ProMini Air will act as a receiver (Rx) or a transmitter (Tx).
 THERE IS NO PROTECTION AGAINST INCORRECT BATTERY OR EXTERNAL POWER CONNECTIONS!!!
-The ProMini Air will be destroyed immediately if the GROUND and POSITIVE POWER SUPPLY are reversed!
+You will destroy the ProMini Air immediately if you reverse the GROUND and POSITIVE POWER SUPPLY connection!

-The ProMini Air has several connections that provide power, I2C display outputs, and 5V logic DCC inputs or outputs.
+The ProMini Air has several connections that provide AVR programmer, I2C display outputs, and 5V logic DCC inputs or outputs.
+See the photo below.

-We will break down these connections for the ProMini Air receiver and transmitter in the next two sections.
+We will break down these connections for the ProMini Air receiver and transmitter in the following two sections.

-Starting with the ProMini Air configured as a receiver (Rx), there are several options for providing power.
-The first option is to use external battery power and jumper the +5V and +5V (Battery) pins together to use the on-board 5V regulator to provide board +5V supply.
+Starting with the ProMini Air configured as a receiver (Rx), several options exist for providing power.
+The first option is to use external battery power and jumper the +5V and +5V (Battery) pins to use the onboard 5V regulator to provide board +5V supply.